CryptoGnome/Community-Tools/ProfitTrailer-Tools/Web-GUI-Addons/Binance-Advanced-Exchange/README.md

 6. Paste the code in and save it
 7. To use more than one just follow steps 3-6 and paste after the first bit of code with a line between them!

-If you need any help please PM @rireal#2742 on Discord
+# If you need any help please PM @rireal#2742 on Discord

+# If you found the utility useful

+LTC: LL9jV5UBVPVGS5GUtGV8SemwZYHGq99ND1